-- 10.3.2 No major axis of a cross section of a suspension member may subtend an angle greater than 5° to the reference plane when measured parallel to the centre line of the car. - 10.3.3 Non-structural parts of suspension members are considered bodywork. - 10.3.4 In order to help prevent a wheel becoming separated in the event of all suspension members connecting it to the car failing, two cables, each with separate attachments, must be fitted to connect each wheel/upright assembly to the main structure of the car.
-The cables and their attachments must be designed in order to help prevent a wheel making contact with the driver's head during an accident.
+- 10.3.2 No major axis of a cross section of a suspension member may subtend an angle greater than 5° to the reference plane when measured parallel to the centre line of the car. - 10.3.3 Non-structural parts of suspension members are considered bodywork. - 10.3.4 In order to help prevent a wheel becoming separated in the event of all suspension members connecting it to the car failing provision must be made to accommodate flexible cables, each with a cross sectional area greater than 110mm2, the purpose of which is to connect each wheel/upright assembly to the main structure of the car.
+The cables and their attachments must also be designed in order to help prevent a wheel making contact with the driver's head during an accident.